There are two species of beaver in North America; the North American and the mountain. Somebody asked me if they were both species of mammals.

 The respiratory system allows us to breathe in oxygen and carbon dioxide out.
 Oxygen enters the lungs, where the body’s cells transport it through the blood to the heart’s left ventricle.
 The left ventricle pumps oxygen-rich blood to the left atrium.
 It is then pumped through your arteries to the rest of your body.

-The other two heart chambers are the right atria and right ventricle.
+The other two heart chambers are the right atria and the right ventricle.
 Oxygen-poor blood is received from the veins and is pumped to the lungs, where the carbon dioxide is expelled.

 The four-chambered heart that mammals possess is essential.
 A four-chambered heart is necessary for warm-blooded animals as they expend energy and oxygen.
 The four-chambered heart is an efficient way of getting lots of oxygen into the body.

 Beavers do have a four-chambered heart.
 Beavers need plenty of oxygen as it is required to burn sugars and fatty acids in their cells to produce energy.
-The energy is required for everything they do, including keeping themselves at a steady temperature.
+The energy is needed for everything they do, including keeping themselves at a steady temperature.

 Do Beavers Have Hair?